Ordered dynamic tables

 Attention!

-Use of reshard together with trim is prohibited, because it can lead to unforeseen consequences.
+Using reshard together with trim is prohibited because this can lead to unpredictable results.

 In general, data cannot be deleted from an ordered dynamic table.
 But there is an exception: you can delete the starting row segment in each tablet .
 To do this, use the trim_rows command.
 The table path and tablet number are transmitted to it as arguments, as well as the trimmed_row_count argument showing how many rows in the table will be deleted after the command is executed.
 The row numbering is retained.
 For example, when first called with trimmed_row_count = 10, rows with numbers from 0 to 9 inclusive will be deleted.
 Then, when called with trimmed_row_count = 30 — rows from 10 to 29 inclusive, etc., trimmed_row_count does not have a relative sense, but an absolute one and indicates not the number of rows that will be additionally deleted in case of the next call, but which initial rows will be deleted after the call.